Find My Cancer Drug

 How to Take Mitomycin

 Mitomycin is given directly into the bladder (called intravesicular), through a catheter, and left in the bladder for several hours.
-The dosage and schedule is determined by your physician.
+The dosage and schedule is determined by your healthcare provider.

 This drug is blue in color and may make your urine blue-green in color.
 This can last up to two days after each dose.
 If you have other urinary symptoms such as frequent or painful urination, call your doctor or nurse.